Revisiting proton-proton fusion in chiral effective field theory

-Note that this value is consistent with the ones obtained using the NNLOsim and Idaho-N3LO interactions.
+Note that this value is consistent with the ones obtained using the NNLOsim and Idaho-N3LO interactions, and with the value $S(0)=(4.14\pm0.01\pm0.005\pm0.06)\times10^{-23}~\mathrm{MeV~fm}^2$ recently obtained by De-Leon and Gazit in Pionless EFT~\cite{De-Leon:2022omx}.
 Furthermore, we find with the SMS-RS potential $S^\prime(0)/S(0)$ and $S^{\prime\prime}(0)/S(0)$ values of $10.83~\mathrm{MeV}^{-1}$ and $313.72~\mathrm{MeV}^{-2}$, respectively.
 The values of these energy derivatives of $S(E)$ depend on the interaction used, calculation method and degree of the fitted polynomial.
 We refrain from performing a detailed analysis of uncertainties for them as they are not relevant at currently achievable precision in the energy range of interest for solar conditions.

 Finally, we would like to remark that the $S$-factor is not accurately predicted by the chiral EFT interactions of Refs.~\cite{Carlsson:2015vda,Wesolowski:2021cni} at low chiral orders if the deuteron bound-state properties are not adequately reproduced.
 This highlights the importance of calibrating the interactions by fitting to experimental data using strategies that also lead to systematic convergence pattern for very low-energy observables such as $pp$ fusion at solar conditions.
 Bayesian model mixing between chiral and pionless EFT to ensure that the deuteron and the $pp$ effective-range parameters are well reproduced appears to be a promising strategy for reliably predicting solar $pp$ fusion rate.
 Furthermore, we believe that a thorough study of the $pp$ fusion reaction should be performed using the largest possible variety of chiral EFT interactions, local or non-local, regularized in co-ordinate or momentum space, with or without the inclusion of $\Delta$-isobar degrees of freedom, possibly available a different chiral orders, as, for instance, those of Refs.~\cite{Piarulli:2014bda,Nosyk:2021pxb,Entem:2017gor,Saha:2022oep}.
 Such a study is beyond the scope of this work, but is definitely highly recommended.
 Work along this line, on the footsteps of Refs.~\cite{Ceccarelli:2022cpz,Gnech:2023pc}, is currently underway.